hankpillow/pingpong/README.md

 	1. My personal "pingdom"

-	2. This project was created to help debuging server availability.
+	2. This project was created help checking server uptime

-	3. **It's not designed to be used on production env**
+	3. *It's not designed to be used on production env*

-This project is split into 2 parts:

-1. **pingpong-core**

-A [xordiv/docker-alpine-cron](https://github.com/xordiv/docker-alpine-cron) container (<8mb) that cURLs a list of urls - every minute - and save each result into a new line in a log file
+This project is fully based on [xordiv/docker-alpine-cron](https://github.com/xordiv/docker-alpine-cron) container (<8mb) that cURLs a list of urls - every minute - and save each result into a new line in a log file

-2. **pingpong-api**

-A [jfloff/alpine-python:2.7-slim](https://github.com/jfloff/alpine-python) container (<57mb) that can read the **pingpong-core** log and parse it with an API.

 ----

 ## SETUP

-### pingpong-core

-Out of the box it has it's own URLS file pointing to [https://hub.docker.com](https://hub.docker.com).
+Out of the box it has it's own _URLS_ file pointing to [https://hub.docker.com](https://hub.docker.com).

-You must define your own set urls by sharing, as volume, your URLS file.
+You must define your own set urls by sharing, as volume, your _URLS_ file.

 #### URLS

-The URLS file is a text file containing one url per line.
+The _URLS_ file is a text file containing one url per line.
 Ex:

 	http://www.google.com
 	#http://this.line.will.be/ignored